 6. Recycle paper.
 I have a bin where I put letter sized papers that are printed on only one side.
 When I need to print something for myself that no one else will see, I print on that paper.
 The same with shipping boxes.
 If they are still sturdy and in good shape, I reuse them.
 You can always print stickers to go on them.
 I have labels that say “Creative Gifts helps save the Earth one box at a time.
 You can do your part too by reusing this box or recycling it!”

 7. If you have more than one website, save on hosting costs by using a company that allows you to host multiple domains.
 The two hosting companies shown in the ads on this site are ones that I use to host most of my websites.

 8. Stock up on products that have a long shelf life when a company is having a sale or offering free shipping.
-There are usually special offers at trade shows and introduced on the member forum of Gift Retailers Network.

 9. Use a credit card for your business that accumulates points which can either be applied to plane tickets or refunded as cash.
 Mine gives me either option.
 Make all of your business purchases on this card and your points will add up quickly.
 Just make sure that you pay off the card each month so that interest payments don’t cancel out what you save with the points.

 10. Read.
 Read everything you can about the gift industry, general business, or any other subject.
 It’s amazing where you will get ideas that trigger thoughts about how you can save money, time, or just how to improve your business.